python/cpython/Doc/c-api/mapping.rst

 .. c:function:: int PyMapping_Check(PyObject *o)

    **Not recommended.** Return ``1`` if the object provides the C-API mapping protocol, and ``0`` otherwise.
 This function always succeeds.
-The C-API mapping protocol is not equivalent to :class:`collections.abc.Mapping`, and also returns ``1`` for sequences that support slicing.
-Use :c:func::`PyObject_IsInstance` instead.
+PyMapping_Check() also returns 1 for sequences that support slicing.

 .. c:function:: Py_ssize_t PyMapping_Size(PyObject *o)